top of page

 • Put a puff of air in, just enough to make it stand up and pull tightly on the rigging

 • Using your alternate, slowly inflate in short bursts.
 Do not use primary because it is unnecessary task loading.
-Hold inflator so you can pull free easily and so it cannot tangle in rigging.
+Hold the inflator so you can pull it free easily and so it cannot tangle in the rigging.
 After each burst, pull up to see if you can lift the object.
-Continue until object rises gently when you pull up and hovers off the bottom.
+Continue until the object rises gently when you pull up and hover off the bottom.
 You are trying to make it NEUTRALLY buoyant, not positively buoyant

-• Do NOT lean over object as you will be in its path if it takes off suddenly.
-Important if stuck in mud bottoms as suction may be holding it down (rock object to help break suction)
+• Do NOT lean over the object, as you will be in its path if it takes off suddenly.
+Important if stuck in mud bottoms as the suction may be holding it down (rock object to help break suction)

 • Do not add air while ascending.
-Expanding air will increase buoyancy and bag and object will begin rising
+Expanding air will increase buoyancy, and the bag and object will begin rising

 • Either ascend with the object or let it ascend by itself.
-If bag capacity is close to objects negative weight, expanding air will bubble out the bottom, making runaway ascent unlikely.
-If larger capacity, then if a run-away ascent occurs it will accelerate as expanding air increases buoyancy and when the bag pops the surface, it will spill and sink
+If the bag capacity is close to the object's negative weight, expanding air will bubble out the bottom, making runaway ascent unlikely.
+If larger capacity, then if a run-away ascent occurs, it will accelerate as expanding air increases buoyancy, and when the bag pops the surface, it will spill and sink

 • You may choose to ascend with the bag, controlling its accent rate by venting expanding air.